 Conclusions

-Let’s sum up rule setting in requirements engineering.
+Let’s sum up rule setting in requirements engineering and IT business analysis.
 While conflicts are inevitable in software development, setting clear rules and finding common ground are essential for achieving project objectives and personal growth as a requirements engineer.
 By effectively managing stakeholder conflicts, we can not only optimize project outcomes but also foster professional development and interpersonal skills.

 Credits: Photo by Yaroslav Shuraev from Pexels